Mantle/Mantle/README.md

 ## Getting Started

-Mantle is still new and moving fast, so we may make breaking changes from time-to-time, but it has excellent unit test coverage and is already being used in GitHub for Mac's production code.

 To start building the framework, clone this repository and then run `script/bootstrap`.
 This will automatically pull down any dependencies.